n-kishore1983/ai-hoa-support/README.md

 - Extracts document text using Spring AI + Tika
 - Splits content into searchable chunks
 - Generates embeddings with an Ollama embedding model
-- Stores the vectors in Chroma vector database
+- Stores vectors in Chroma and BM25 documents in Lucerne
+- Uses Redis to skip duplicate PDF ingestion
+- Falls back to OCR for image-based PDFs
 - Exposes an MCP tool named `hoa-document-search`
 - Lets an agent answer HOA questions grounded in actual governing documents rather than general knowledge